fbpx

 San Antonio Day of the Dead Festival: Final Thoughts

-I couldn’t think of a better way to celebrate Day of the Dead than in San Antonio, a city that is so full of Mexican culture.
-We were able to celebrate with so many different events and it was incredible how they had the ofrendas and so many teachable moments to respect the holiday.
+I couldn’t think of a better place and way to celebrate Day of the Dead than in San Antonio, a city that is so full of Mexican culture.
+We were able to celebrate with so many different events.
+And, it was incredible how they had the ofrendas and so many teachable moments to respect the holiday.
 I’m already so pumped for next year!
-Make sure to check out their website for all of the events that are going on.
+Make sure to check out their website for all of the events that are going on and for all the additional details.

 San Antonio Day of the Dead Festival